HomyeeKing/whatif/README.md

 })
 ```

-But there's a difference you should notice, which is that the value will be evaluated before the `orSome` runs.
-So if you want to make use of the short circuit, you may use `if` statement to make judgement in advance to avoid the Uncaught error:
+But there's a difference you should notice, which is that _\*\*EVERY CONDITIONs_ will be evaluated right away.
+So if you want to make use of the short circuit, you may wrap a function to lazy the evaluation or just use `if` statement to make judgement in advance to avoid the Uncaught error:

 ```ts
 // ❌ bad case